mojodojodev/mojodojo.dev/mojo_team_answers.md

 As for "why not fork an existing thing?", well like it's written in our rationale doc, we didn't set out to build a new programming language.
 We also have to move fast, and taking on existing systems has a cost versus building something ourselves that has to be evaluated

 ## Syntax
+### traits
+_currently an unimplemented feature_
+We don't have a final name here, Guido recommended that `Protocols` as term of art in python already, but we'll need to loop back around and make a decision when we get there.

+### help
+On the implementation, we'll need some work to build out `help(object)` and `help(Int)` (where Int is a struct, not a class).
+I don't see us prioritizing that in the next month or so, but it is super important for us to do that over time.
+We have ways to do that without adding a field to Int 🙂 etc, so that should be fine.
+It depends on Traits/Protocols which is on our roadmap

 ### alias
 `comptime` is really obvious to Zig folk, but that's not really our audience.
 You're right that `alias` may not be the right word to use here either.
 Aligning this around "parameter" could be a good way to go, but I'm curious if there are other suggestions.